How to manage users within a project on My DataLake Services

 Warning

-On the list of users within your project, click the checkbox in column Admin privileges for user whom you want to give these privileges:
+On the list of users within your project, click the checkbox in the Admin privileges column for the user you want to promote:

 ../../_images/manage-users-entity-03_dedl-repeat.png